hanwen/go-mtpfs/README.md

     (This screenshot was taken after the libusb driver is installed and will differ from what you see)

-1. Choose `libusb-win32 (vX.X.X.X)` in the input box at middle of the window
+1. Choose `libusb-win32 (vX.X.X.X)` in the input box in the middle of the window
     - Please keep in mind that `WinUSB` does NOT work.
 Be careful not to choose it.

 1. Click `Replace Driver` button and wait it finishes the installation